FBICPU/a130/pages/policy.md

  a) Collect or create information in a way that supports downstream interoperability among information systems and streamlines dissemination to the public, where appropriate, by:

   i.
-Creating or collecting all new information electronically by default, in machine-readable open formats, using relevant data standards, that upon creation includes standard extensible metadata identifying any restrictions to access, use, and dissemination in accordance with OMB guidance; and
+Creatingor collecting all new information electronically by default, in machine-readable open formats, using relevant data standards, that upon creation includes standard extensible metadata identifying any restrictions to access, use, and dissemination in accordance with OMB guidance; and

   ii.
 For all instances where new Federal information creation or collection does not fall squarely within the public domain as U.S. government work, agencies shall include appropriate provisions in contracts to meet objectives of open data while recognizing that contractors may have proprietary interests in such information, and that protection of such information may be necessary to encourage qualified contractors to participate in and apply innovative concepts to government programs.